aws4embeddedlinux/meta-aws-ci/workshop/content/03_modules/02_build_images/_index.md

 ### What are CDK Pipelines?

 CDK Pipelines is a high-level construct library that makes it easy to set up a continuous deployment pipeline for your CDK applications, powered by AWS CodePipeline.
-Whenever you check your AWS CDK app's source code in to AWS CodeCommit, GitHub, or BitBucket, CDK Pipelines can automatically build, test, and deploy your new version.
+Whenever you check your AWS CDK application's source code in to AWS CodeCommit, GitHub, or BitBucket, CDK Pipelines can automatically build, test, and deploy your new version.
 CDK Pipelines are self-updating; if you add new application stages or new stacks, the pipeline automatically reconfigures itself to deploy those new stages and/or stacks.

 {{% notice info %}}